 Table 1: Numbers, scale and purposes for which approvals for clearing native vegetation were granted in the Northern Territory from 2003 to 2013.
-Note that the available figures do not include areas cleared for mining or petroleum exploration or extraction, which are controlled under mining law and not routinely made available to the public in readily aggregated form Table 2: Indigenous land tenure within the Northern Territory study area, illustrating the central role of Indigenous interests for achieving sustainable use of northern landscapes, including conservation goals Table 3: Areas in the protected lands system in the NT study area 80 Table 4: An incomplete and haphazard list of organisations active and apparently successful in land management roles in north Australia and that may have an interest and roles in promoting application of offsets to environmental management and/or livelihoods.
-None of these bodies were contacted to verify impressions summarised here, which are mostly interpreted from statements on websites Table 5: Ranking of sub-catchments on relative proportion falling within boundaries of Northern Territory identified sites of conservation significance Table 6: Ranking criteria relating to presence of vascular plant and vertebrate animal species of particular interest (endemics and threatened species) and the number of records of those species in sub-catchments, and used to derive compound indices for ranking subcatchments by conservation significance.
-109 Table 7: Application of indices develop by Kennard (2011) for high conservation value aquatic ecosystems to sub-catchment planning units.
+Note that the available figures do not include areas cleared for mining or petroleum exploration or extraction, which are controlled under mining Table 2: Indigenous land tenure within the Northern Territory study area, illustrating the central role of Indigenous interests for achieving sustainable use of northern landscapes, including conservation Table 3: Areas in the protected lands system in the NT study area.
+80 Table 4: An incomplete and haphazard list of organisations active and apparently successful in land management roles in north Australia and that may have an interest and roles in promoting application of offsets to environmental management and/or livelihoods.
+None of these bodies were contacted to verify impressions summarised here, which are mostly interpreted from statements on Table 5: Ranking of sub-catchments on relative proportion falling within boundaries of Northern Table 6: Ranking criteria relating to presence of vascular plant and vertebrate animal species of particular interest (endemics and threatened species) and the number of records of those species in sub-catchments, and used to derive compound indices for ranking subcatchments by conservation Table 7: Application of indices develop by Kennard (2011) for high conservation value aquatic ecosystems to sub-catchment planning units.
 The area covered by the Kennard (2011) analyses do not cover the whole of the NT study area.
-Where more than one Kennard site fell partially within a sub-catchment, an area-weighted mean was taken Table 8: Framing of indices for significance of individual species of fauna to Indigenous people, based chiefly on species known to be important in the customary economy (Altman 2003; J. Morrison and AJ Griffiths, unpublished data) Table 9: Approach to assigning an index of Indigenous cultural value to sub-catchments based on numbers of and size of registered sacred sites, recorded sacred sites and archaeological sites 112 Table 10: Farming systems and an index for agricultural prospectivity for sites in the Northern Territory.
-Categories are dictated by soil quality and spatial configuration of good soils and, for irrigated sites, water availability (Pascoe-Bell et al. 2011) Table 11: Rankings for prospectivity for unconventional gas in the Northern Territory.
-119 Table 12: Exploration leases known to be active in the terms summarised above in July 2014.
-Pointers to activity were garnered from NT DME reports and details usually taken from company reports to shareholders Table 13: Summary of records for notable species in Northern Territory databases based on Territory Parks and Wildlife Conservation Act categorisations.
+Where more than one Kennard site fell partially within a Table 8: Framing of indices for significance of individual species of fauna to Indigenous people, based chiefly on species known to be important in the customary economy (Altman 2003; J. Morrison and Table 9: Approach to assigning an index of Indigenous cultural value to sub-catchments based on numbers of and size of registered sacred sites, recorded sacred sites and archaeological sites. .....
+112 Table 10: Farming systems and an index for agricultural prospectivity for sites in the Northern Territory.
+Categories are dictated by soil quality and spatial configuration of good soils and, for Table 12: Exploration leases known to be active in the terms summarised above in July 2014.
+Pointers to activity were garnered from NT DME reports and details usually taken from company Table 13: Summary of records for notable species in Northern Territory databases based on Territory Parks and Wildlife Conservation Act categorisations.
 The threatened species index was derived as summarised in Table 8:.
-The number of species pooled is less than the sum of categories because some endemics also appear in other categories Table 14: Summary of records for notable species in Commonwealth databases under Environmental Protection and Biodiversity Conservation Act categorisations.
-The number of species pooled is less than the sum of categories because some migratory species also appear in other categories 133 Table 15: Summary details for sites of cultural significance recorded by the Northern Territory Government within the study area.
-Registered sacred sites are protected under the Northem
+The number of species pooled is less than the sum of categories because some endemics also appear in other categories......132 Table 14: Summary of records for notable species in Commonwealth databases under Environmental Protection and Biodiversity Conservation Act categorisations.
+The number of species pooled is less than the sum of categories because some migratory species also appear in other categories. ......
+133

+Table 15: Summary details for sites of cultural significance recorded by the Northern TerritoryGovernment within the study area.
+Registered sacred sites are protected under the Northern